 4. You've got some unwelcome guests living in your gut – our gut flora (our micro-organism friends) outnumber our own cells by 10 to 1!
 You could say we are just providing a home for the billions of them.
 I'm talking bacteria, yeast, fungus, viruses and parasites.
 We all have good and bad types and generally they all live happily together, but if you have too many of the bad guys through either too many antibiotics, poor diet, infection or other reasons, then they can hugely impact your weight loss efforts.

 TIP; Rebalance your gut flora with fermented foods (sauerkraut, kefir, kombucha, live yoghurt) and a good quality probiotic supplement.
-Check out The Fermented Foody blog for some great recipes.

 5. You're eating foods that don't agree with you – if you're sensitive to a particular food, it can cause all sorts of problems – from bloating to headaches.
 But it can also mess with your metabolism and hormones, making it difficult to lose weight.